Skip to navigation menu Skip to content

 Eligibility

-The Research Training Program is open to current 10th grade (rising junior), 11th grade (rising senior), or 12th grade (graduating senior) high school students who have not yet applied to college.
+The Research Training Program is open to current 10th grade (rising junior) high school students.

 Students will receive a stipend, which is considered reportable income by the Internal Revenue Service.
-Therefore, students must have a SSN to participate in the RTP.
+Therefore, students must have an SSN or ITIN to participate in the RTP.

 Frequently Asked Questions